LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/encoding_1.rst

    encoding(Encoding)

 Declares the source file text encoding.
-Requires a backend Prolog compiler supporting the chosen encoding.
+Requires a :term:`backend Prolog compiler` supporting the chosen encoding.
 When used, this directive must be the first term in the source file in the first line.